by: Thomas Young

 There are dozens of very good email marketing providers with excellent tracking capabilities.
 Programs like MailChimp, ConstantContact, iContact and others are easy to use and have excellent reporting tools that often link to Google Analytics.
 These tools will cover the bases needed to make sure your e-mail campaigns follow the rules and drive success.
 These software tools have excellent pricing, and are easy to set up to deal with subscribing and unsubscribing issues.

 If done correctly, there are very few downsides and many upsides to running a monthly email marketing program.
 A few people may unsubscribe, but the vast majority of people will appreciate your valuable e-mail content, especially if they are loyal followers or customers.
 This connection with your -mail content will drive sales.
-Take the time to make email marketing a part of your web marketing strategy and your content marketing plan.
+Take the time to make email marketing a part of your strategic digital marketing strategy and your content marketing plan.

 - Set up an account with an email marketing service such as MailChimp.